aramis-lab/clinica/docs/Pipelines/MachineLearning_PrepareSVM.md

 !!! note
     The full list of output files can be found in the [The ClinicA Processed Structure (CAPS) specifications](../../CAPS/Specifications/#machinelearning-prepare-spatial-svm-prepare-input-data-for-spatially-regularized-svm).

+## Going further

+- You can now perform classification based on machine learning using the [AD-ML framework](https://github.com/aramis-lab/AD-ML).

 ## Describing this pipeline in your paper

 !!! cite "Example of paragraph"